 Skip to main content

 uSpec connects your AI agent and Figma into a single pipeline.
-You provide a component link and context, and the system produces formatted documentation directly in your Figma file.
+You provide a component link or a plugin capture, and the system produces either annotations rendered back into Figma or a single self-contained .md specification.

-Every skill extracts component data and renders documentation directly in Figma via the MCP.
+Every Figma-native skill extracts component data through the MCP and renders documentation directly in Figma.
 The internal steps differ depending on what each skill needs to analyze.
 The diagrams below show what happens inside each skill.

 Triggering a skill